g0xA52A2A/wrong.vim/README.md

 ## Spell motions

-Don't require `spell` to be set for `]s` and `[s`.
-The user's intent to move to a spelling error is pretty clear, so throwing an error if spell is not set does not make for a good user experience.
+Don't require `spell` to be set for `]s`, `[s`, and `z=`.
+The user's intent to move to or correct a spelling error is pretty clear, so throwing an error if spell is not set does not make for a good user experience.

 ## Explicitly map `<CR>` in the quickfix window